GUT STASIS in Rabbits

 rabbit care 62 12.4.13

-There have been several studies of mucoid enteritis carried out in rabbits, and there is general agreement that it is a severe condition which can affect whole herds of rabbits, not just individuals.
+Several studies of mucoid enteritis in rabbits have been carried out, and there is general agreement that it is a severe condition that can affect whole herds of rabbits, not just individuals.
 One study (3) found that there was 60-70% mortality in young rabbits due to mucoid enteritis in an outbreak over two years.
 These figures are consistent with the findings at CottonTails.

 Isolated incidents of mucoid enteropathy can often be attributed to stress of one sort or another, especially the sudden change of diet and environment of young rabbits, as well as inadequate diet, coccidiosis, and conditions causing the rabbit to stop eating, such as pain after surgery and dental disease.
 However, the outbreaks described by various authors and also experienced at CottonTails appear to be different and would indicate the involvement of an infectious element of some kind or some unknown “trigger” for the release of Clostridium botulinum toxin, the presence of which we have had confirmed at post mortem.
 Coccidiosis was not a contributing factor in those animals examined at CottonTails.